WangcsShuai/kevinzakka.github.io/_posts/2016-09-26-applying-deep-learning.markdown

 Thus this trend is more prevalent in the big data realm where hand engineering effectively gets replaced by end-to-end approaches and bigger neural nets combined with a lot of data tend to outperform all other models.

-- **Machine Learning and HPC team**
+**ML and HPC team cooperation**

 The rise of big data has put pressure on companies in the sense that a *Computer Systems* team is now required.
-This is because some of the HPC (high-performance computing) applications require highly specialized knowledge and it is difficult to find researchers and engineers with sufficient knowledge in both fields.
-Knowledge and cooperation from both teams is then the key to boosting performance in AI companies.
+This is because some of the high-performance computing (HPC) applications require highly specialized knowledge and it is difficult to find researchers and engineers with sufficient knowledge in both fields.
+Thus, cooperation from both teams is the key to boosting performance in AI companies.

-- **Categorizing DL models**
+**Categorizing DL models**

 Work in DL can be categorized in the following 4 buckets.